We are now accepting applications for AAWPI's 2017 Fellowship Program!

 Who Should Apply

-Asian-American women with a strong interest in the intersection of policy and community issues and who possess strong written and oral communication skills.
+Asian-American women with strong interest in the intersection of policy and community issues and who possess strong written and oral communication skills are encouraged to apply.
 For those in school, students of all majors are encouraged to apply.

 How to Apply

-Application Deadline: Monday, October 24, 2016 @ 11:59pm
+Application Deadline: Sunday, October 22, 2017 @ 11:59pm

-Notification: Mid-November 2016
+Notification: Mid-November 2017

-To apply, complete the following by 11:59PM ET on Monday, October 24, 2016:
+To apply, please complete the following by 11:59 PM on Sunday, October 22, 2017.